 - Student coordinates with the team faculty advisor and/or student lead to register for VIP courses

 This webpage is intended to help prospective VIP students apply to join a team (Step 1 above).
 The subsequent steps (Step 2-4) are coordinated with the specific VIP team after student’s application has been reviewed.

 The team-specific webpages within the VIP website describe each team’s research and design foci, relevant topics and fields of study, desired skills, potential roles and activities for students, and requirements for members.
 The team-specific webpages are intended to help prospective students understand the work and needs of each team, in order to determine which team best fits their interests, goals, and skills.

-VIP is currently recruiting for the Winter 2019 quarter.
-While there is not a hard deadline, priority will be given to student submissions received by January 7, 2019.
+VIP is currently recruiting for the upcoming quarter.
+While there is not a hard deadline, priority will be given to student submissions received by the first day of the quarter.

 Applying to a Team

 Each team within the VIP Program has its own organizational structure and admission policies, and admission to a given team is at the discretion of the team's faculty advisor(s).
 VIP is continually looking for new students, and interested students should apply to a specific team through the applicable online application process below.
 Any questions or concerns related to the VIP application/recruiting process can be directed to email@example.com.